Intellectual Property and Copyright Policies

 Staff: The community of Colorado College includes many staff whose work extends beyond the concept of work for hire.
 The college should define guidelines for work for hire over which it will assert ownership.
 Such guidelines should encourage and reward staff for their creative efforts and align with a broader college mission to encourage sharing of innovations and ideas generated within our community.

-Students: As more and more works of students and the entire college community are “born digital”, it is important for the college to establish procedures for obtaining permissions from students for limited reproduction and access rights (e.g. student works such as theses to be “published” and archived on the Digital Archives of Colorado College.”)
+Students: As more and more works of students and the entire college community are “born digital”, it is important for the college to establish procedures for obtaining permissions from students for limited reproduction and access rights (e.g. student works such as theses to be “published” and archived on Digital CC.”)

 Reasons for a policy for the use of copyrighted materials